dvdsmpsn/sveltekit-monday-code-hello-world/README.md

 To build your SvelteKit app, you can run `npm run build`, which will build all the code into a native javascript application in the `build` directory.

 To deploy you app to monday code, you would normally run `mapps code:push`.
-This takes a copy of all the files in the directory and bundles them into an archiev `code.tar.gz`, uploads it onto the monday code infrastructure and then attempts to run whatever it has.
+This takes a copy of all the files in the directory and bundles them into an archive `code.tar.gz`, uploads it onto the monday code infrastructure and then attempts to run whatever it has.

 **This is not going to work with SvelteKit.**